Gurobi/gurobi-optimods/docs/source/contributing.rst

 Contributing to OptiMods
 ========================

-We welcome contributions from the commumnity: bug fixes, doc corrections, extensions to existing Mods, or development of new Mods.
+We welcome contributions from the community: bug fixes, doc corrections, extensions to existing Mods, or development of new Mods.
 This page describes conventions to follow when contributing, and the development process we follow for the project, which is applicable to all contributors.
 For guidelines on